ExcelFunctions.net Logo

 Results:

-Further examples of the Excel SYD function can be found on the Microsoft Office website.
+Further examples of the Excel SYD function are provided on the Microsoft Office website.

 Common Errors

-- Either the supplied life or per argument is ≤ 0
+• The supplied life or the supplied per argument is ≤ 0;

-#VALUE! - Occurs if any of the supplied arguments are not numeric values
+#VALUE! - Occurs if any of the supplied values are non-numeric.